EXPRESSCLUSTER/Log-Analysis/Azure_Monitor_Agent_with_Azure_Arc.md

 1/20/2023, 4:34:51.571 PM     00000d40      00000d9c     INFO      cmd        clpcl.exe : 0 : Command succeeded.
 ECX01
 ```
 ### Azure Arc Extension Notes
+There are several Azure Arc extensions available which can run scripts on the connected server.
+Using these might be beneficial in remotely installing useful applications, securely connecting to servers to do troubleshooting, or collect log files.
+#### Custom Script Extension for Windows
+This tool can be used to automatically launch and execute machine customization tasks post configuration.
+It could be used to install OpenSSH Server for Windows to enable SSH connections.
+\*Note - An Azure storage account is required for the script.
+#### OpenSSH for Windows
+SSH for Arc-enabled servers enables SSH based connections to Arc-enabled servers without requiring a public IP address or additional open ports.
+This functionality can be used interactively, automated, or with existing SSH based tooling, allowing existing management tools to have a greater impact on Azure Arc-enabled servers.
+An administrator can connect to a server from anywhere.
+#### Azure Automation Windows Hybrid Worker
+Azure Automation Hybrid Worker extension allows execution of runbooks directly on an Azure or non-Azure machines including Arc-enabled Servers and Arc-enabled VMware VMs.
+A Hybrid Worker group with Hybrid Runbook Workers is designed for high availability and load balancing by allocating jobs across multiple Workers.
+Scripts can be scheduled or run on-demand.
+An alert can use an associated action group tor run a script in a runbook.
+##### Configure an alert to run an Azure Automation runbook
+1. Create an Automation Account
+2. Create a (User) Hybrid worker group
+   Add one or more on-premises ECX VMs to the group\*
+   \*Note that when a non-Azure machine is added to the group the Hybrid Worker extension is installed automatically.
+   \*The script will only run on one worker in the group.
+3. Create a runbook
+   - **Runbook type** set to PowerShell
+   - Add **PowerShell** commands and test
+4. Edit **Action group**:
+   **Action type**: **Automation Runbook**
+   **Selected**: Runbook previously created
+      Configure Runbook
+      - **Runbook source**: **User**
+      - **Automation account**: Automation account previously created
+      - **Runbook**: Runbook previously created
+        Configure parameters
+       - **Run on**: **Hybrid Worker**
+       - **Choose Hybrid Worker group**: Hybrid worker group previously created